Pharmacy Tech Advising Information

 - Watch for updated instructions for completing the mandatory background check and drug test, and submitting required documents (such as immunizations and GED/Diploma) to the tracking system.
 Instructions will be posted on the Pharmacy Technician Program website.

-- It is very likely that you will be required to submit documentation of initial immunizations, GED/Diploma, completed background check, and initial drug test between September 1, 2016 and September 16, 2016.
+- It is very likely that you will be required to submit documentation of initial immunizations, GED/Diploma, completed background check, and initial drug test in the first weeks of September.

 - Students who fail to have required documents ready to turn in by the required date or who fail to complete the background check and drug test by the specified date, forfeit their spot in the program.
 It is your responsibility to watch the Pharmacy Program Program website during the months of August and September to check for updated requirements.